jakub-galazka/ASMscan-LSTM/README.md

-# ASMscan (work in progress...)
+# ASMscan-LSTM (work in progress...)
-Study of the application of deep recursive LSTM neural networks for the detection of amyloid motifs.
+Study of the application of deep recursive LSTM neural networks for the detection of amyloid signaling motifs.

 ## Build with
 * Python 3.10.4